 Franklin Park is a decidedly white-collar borough, with fully 93.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Franklin Park is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Franklin Park who work in management occupations (20.49%), healthcare (13.58%), and sales jobs (10.57%).

 Also of interest is that Franklin Park has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Franklin Park is a great place for families with children to consider.
-First of all, many other families with children live here, making Franklin Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Franklin Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Franklin Park is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Franklin Park’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Franklin Park is a somewhat ethnically-diverse borough.
+Franklin Park is a very ethnically-diverse borough.
 The people who call Franklin Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin Park include Irish, Italian, English, and Polish.
+Important ancestries of people in Franklin Park include German, Irish, Italian, Polish, and English.

 The most common language spoken in Franklin Park is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.